 - Using the unit near power amplifiers (or other equipment containing large power transformers) may induce hum.
 To alleviate the problem, change the orientation of this unit; or move it farther away from the source of interference. - This device may interfere with radio and television reception.
 Do not use this device in the vicinity of such receivers. - Noise may be produced if wireless communications devices, such as cell phones, are operated in the vicinity of this unit.
 Such noise could occur when receiving or initiating a call, or while conversing.
 Should you experience such problems, you should relocate such wireless devices so they are at a greater distance from this unit, or switch them off. - Do not expose the unit to direct sunlight, place it near devices that radiate heat, leave it inside an enclosed vehicle, or otherwise subject it to temperature extremes.
 Also, do not allow lighting devices that normally are used while their light source is very close to the unit (such as a piano light), or powerful spotlights to shine upon the same area of the unit for extended periods of time.
-Excessive heat can deform or discolor the unit. - To avoid possible breakdown, do not use the unit in a wet area, such as an area exposed to rain or other moisture. - Do not allow rubber, vinyl, or similar materials to remain on the piano for long periods of time.
+Excessive heat can deform or discolor the unit. - When moved from one location to another where the temperature and/or humidity is very different, water droplets (condensation) may form inside the unit.
+Damage or malfunction may result if you attempt to use the unit in this condition.
+Therefore, before using the unit, you must allow it to stand for several hours, until the condensation has completely evaporated. - Do not allow rubber, vinyl, or similar materials to remain on the unit for long periods of time.
 Such objects can discolor or otherwise harmfully affect the finish. - Do not allow objects to remain on top of the keyboard.
 This can be the cause of malfunction, such as keys ceasing to produce sound. - Do not paste stickers, decals, or the like to this instrument.
 Peeling such matter off the instrument may damage the exterior finish.